FasterEddy135-QC/LEAGUE7QC.github.io/docs/moderation-guidelines.md

 - Treat all members with respect and professionalism
 - Communicate clearly and impartially with all community members
-- Document all moderation actions in the designated #moderation-log channel
+- Document all moderation actions in the designated #issued-actions channel
 - Consult with other moderators when unsure about a situation
 - Respect member privacy and never share personal information